yc-alex-xu/go/doc/concurrent.md

-When we cannot confidently say that one event happens before the other, then the events x and y are concurrent.
+# model
+the concept of communicating sequential processes (CSP) from Tony Hoare’s seminal 1978 paper on the foundations of concurrency.
+In CSP, a program is a parallel composition of processes that have no shared state; the processes communicate and synchronize using channels.
 Go mantra (咒语)
 > Do not communicate by sharing memory; instead, share memory by communicating.

+When we cannot confidently say that one event happens before the other, then the events x and y are concurrent.
 In Go, each concurrently executing activity is called a **goroutine**.
 When a program starts, its only goroutine is the one that calls the main function, so we call it the **main goroutine**.
 New goroutines are created by the **go statement**.
 There is no programmatic way for one goroutine to stop another, but as we will see later, there are ways to communicate with a goroutine to request that it stop itself.

 [example code](https://github.com/yc-alex-xu/go/blob/master/src/practise/goroutine/)